agro23/pig-latin/README.md

   - Example In: Chin
   - Example Out: hinC

-* The program adds "ay" to a multi-letter word that has just gotten consecutive consonants added at the end. - (implicit in step above)
+* The program adds "ay" to a multi-letter word that has just gotten consecutive consonants added at the end. - X (implicit in step above)
   - Example In: inCh
   - Example Out: inChay

-* The program checks if the word starts with "qu" and moves it to the end.
+* The program checks if the word starts with "qu" and moves it to the end. - X
   - Example In: queen
   - Example Out: eenqu

-* The program adds "ay" to a multi-letter word that have just gotten consecutive consonants added at the end.
+* The program adds "ay" to a multi-letter word that have just gotten consecutive consonants added at the end. - (implicit in the step above)
   - Example In: eenqu
   - Example Out: eenquay

 * The program takes in a sentence and applies the above rules to each word.
  - Example In: I am Oliver Queen.